Born from Above

 What “Born Again” Actually Means

 The word translated “again” in most English Bibles is the Greek word anothen (Strong’s G509).
 This word does not primarily mean “again.”
 Its core meaning is “from above.”
-It is formed from the root ano, meaning “upward” or “on high.”
-Every other time John uses this word in his gospel — in John 3:31, 19:11, and 19:23 — he means “from above.”
+It is formed from the root ano, meaning “upward” or “on high,” combined with a suffix indicating origin of motion.
+Every other time John uses this word in his gospel—in John 3:31, 19:11, and 19:23—he means “from above.”

 Nicodemus heard the word as “again” and asked how a man could re-enter his mother’s womb.
 But Yahushua did not correct the misunderstanding by saying, “No, I mean a spiritual feeling in your heart.”
 He clarified by adding the source: “born of water and the Spirit.”
 The emphasis is not on repetition.
 It is on origin.
 Where does this new life come from?
 From above.
 From Yahuah.
 Through His Spirit.

 Notice the parallel with Genesis.
-Flesh produces flesh — dust remains dust.
+Flesh produces flesh—dust remains dust.
 But when the Spirit acts, something entirely new comes into being.
-Just as the ruach of Yahuah hovered over the waters and brought creation out of chaos, the Spirit now brings a new kind of life into a person who was spiritually dead.
+Just as the ruach of Yahuah hovered over the waters and brought creation out of chaos, and just as the neshamah of Yahuah breathed life into lifeless dust, the Spirit now brings a new kind of life into a person who was spiritually dead.

 The First Adam and the Last Adam

-The person who has been born from above carries a new seed — the spiritual seed of Yahuah.
+The person who has been born from above carries a new seed—the spiritual seed of Yahuah.
 Just as Adam received the neshamah directly from the Creator, the believer receives new life directly from Yahuah through His Spirit.
+The corrupted image begins to be restored.
+The old creation gives way to the new.

 The image of Yahuah, distorted by the fall, is being renewed.
 This is not self-improvement.
 This is re-creation by the same Spirit who created in the first place.